 Test TypesInformation about types of tests, what is tested and what is a serologic test

-When Do I Take a PCR Test and When a Rapid TestWhen is each test taken and where is it valid
+When Do I Take A COVID-19 TestWhen is each test taken and where is it valid

 How and Where can I get Tested?How and where is test is taken and how much does each test cost